Next years date Saturday 15 July 2023

-The regulation of carts dates back over 750 years to the early days of the City with the ceremony of Cart Marking evolving over time.
+The regulation of carts dates back over 750 years to the early days of the City, with the ceremony of Cart Marking evolving over time.

-The vehicles make their way to Guildhall Yard where they are greeted by the Lord Mayor of London, the Masters from not one but two City of London Livery companies and the Keeper of Guildhall Yard, all wearing their official robes and insignia.
+The vehicles make their way to Guildhall Yard where they are greeted by the Lord Mayor of London, the Masters of not one but two City of London Livery companies and the Keeper of Guildhall Yard, all wearing their official robes and insignia.

 What is this all about?